11 Most Romantic Places to Propose in Iceland

 Flexible Itinerary: Build some flexibility into your travel plans.
 If possible, allocate a few days for your proposal to account for potential weather disruptions.
 This way, if your preferred location is inaccessible on one day, you can try again on another.

 Alternative Locations: Identify a few alternative proposal spots in advance.
 If your primary location is affected by bad weather, having backup locations ensures you still have a beautiful setting for your proposal.
-For example, if an outdoor location is too windy or rainy, consider proposing in a cosy café with a view or at a geothermal hot spring.
+For example, if an outdoor location is too windy or rainy, consider proposing a cosy café with a view or at a geothermal hot spring.

 Indoor Options: If the weather is particularly uncooperative, have an indoor option in mind.
 Iceland offers many unique indoor settings, such as charming churches, museums, or even your cosy hotel room with a scenic view.